 The Corporate Performance Framework includes areas which affect a wide variety of issues, including those noted above.
-Where applicable these are covered in the appendix.

 8. Background papers used in preparing the report (including their location on the council's website or identification whether any are exempt or protected by copyright):